 What do prairie strips cost?
 Is there cost-share available?

-We estimate that the average annual cost of converting one acre of crop land to prairie ranges from $280 to $390 per year, depending on the prairie seed mix and cost of land.
-Protecting a field with prairie strips using a "10% solution," where one acre of perennial prairie protects 9 acres of cropland costs between $28-39 per acre per year (assuming a pre-mixed [economically priced] CRP CP25 seed mix is used).
-The range of costs is calculated based on average 2017 land rent across a range of cropland quality, as measured by Corn Suitability Rating (CSR2).
-These estimates are based on a 2017 field-level financial analysis conducted by John Tyndall, Associate Professor of Natural Resource Ecology and Management.
+We estimate that the average annual cost of converting one acre of crop land to prairie ranges from $230 to $293 per year, depending on the prairie seed mix and cost of land.
+Protecting a field with prairie strips using a "10% solution," where one acre of perennial prairie protects 9 acres of cropland costs between $26-$33 per acre per year (assuming a pre-mixed [economically priced] CRP CP25 seed mix is used).
+These costs are explained further in our extension publication: The Cost of Prairie Strips.

 Most costs associated with prairie strips occur upfront with establishment, both the cost of the prairie seed as well site prep, planting and mowing that go along with establishment.
 The basic seeding mix for the Conservation Reserve Program (CRP) contains only two forb species that comprise less than 5% of the seed mix, and these mixes often cost about $100/acre.
 Alternatively, forb-rich seed mixes that include rare species can cost over $1,500 per acre.
 There are a large number of moderate-diversity prairie seed mixes that cost less than $250 per acre.
 The source and harvest method also affect seed-mix prices.
 Planning your seed mix well in advance of planting can help with keeping seed costs low.